-Cilento Coast Cycling Tour - biking across authentic southern Italy - BGCC
+Cilento Coast Cycling Tour - through the authentic southern Italy - BGCC - BGCC

-The Coast of the Sirens: cycling the Cilento National Park
+The Coast of the Sirens: on the traces of the Mediterranean Diet in the Cilento National Park

 Enjoy the hidden treasures of Campania Felix in the unknown Cilento

 The region of Campania has been known as a paradise on earth since ancient times.
 The Greeks built some of their most impressive temples here and under the Romans they formed part of ‘Campania Felix’, or the Happy Land.
 When travelling here, one easily becomes overwhelmed by the well-known cultural and natural attractions: the great city of Naples, beautiful countryside, Roman ruins, small islands and stretches of spectacular coast, like the famous ‘Costiera Amalfitana’ with its towering cliffs and picturesque coves.

 But Campania’s real secret is located south of Salerno, and immediately south of the wonderful Greek temples of Paestum.
 Here the coastline bulges out into an expanse of mountainous landmass known as the Cilento, now a National Park with World Heritage listing.
 The Cilento coast is fairly rocky territory, with the crystalline sea lapping at the shore.
 There is a wild kind of beauty here; rocky ridges set between small picturesque inlets and richly scented pinewoods backing onto wide sandy beaches.
 Aleppo pines loom over the multicoloured undergrowth of myrtle and cactuses; whilst huge, centuries-old olive trees grow right down to the shore.
 Inland the Cilento is largely undisturbed by the 21st century and you can enjoy visiting medieval and quaint fishing villages where the traditional way of life is still evident.